AlexArchive/c6-equivalents-in-c5/README.md

 ## Await in catch/finally

 It used to be erroneous to use the `await` keyword in a `catch`  or `finally` block.
-It is no longer erroneous.
+This is now allowed.

 C# 6:
 ```c#